Category: Planning & Logistics

 Iranian & Central Asian Visas for Cycle Tourists Riding East

 One of the things I get emailed about most frequently is how to get Iranian and Central Asian visas.
 Bicycle adventurers heading east, no matter how spontaneous, inevitably have to think further ahead once Istanbul looms near.
 Many touring cyclists have published strings of elaborate blog posts detailing their torment at the hands of these nations’ bureaucrats.
-But it’s […] Continue reading →
+But it’s really not such a big deal.
+Especially if you are one of the elite few on this Earth to hold a Western — British, American, Canadian, Australian, EU, etc — passport.
+(If that’s you, please sit back for a few seconds, close your eyes, and… Continue reading →

 -